Robertson County, Texas: Politics

-Robertson County was a longtime Democratic stronghold, like many rural Southern counties were in the Jim Crow and immediate post-Jim Crow eras.
-(It only voted for a Republican in 1972.)
-In 2000, the last time the county went to a Democrat (Al Gore), it was one of only three majority-white rural counties (with Newton and Morris) to vote for Bill Clinton's former vice president.
+Robertson County was a longtime Democratic stronghold, as were many rural Southern counties during the Jim Crow and immediate post-Jim Crow eras (It had only voted for a Republican in the national Republican landslide of 1972, and even then, only by a single vote).
+In 2000, the last time the county went to a Democrat (Al Gore), it was one of only three majority-white rural counties in Texas (with Newton and Morris) to vote for Bill Clinton's former vice president.
 None of the three have gone to a Democrat since.